wkoszek/book-programming-ruby/README.md

 Because some scripts expect to read stuff from the standard output, I made all scripts to get input from `data/stdin_data.i` for convenience.

+# Copyright

+Look at `COPYRIGHT.src.md` for `src/` copyright.
+Everything else is BSDv2 license.